 The new report is published under the under the auspices of the project “EBSI4RO: Connecting Romania through Blockchain“, the most important Blockchain educational initiative of the moment in Romania, the first two authors being part of the implementation team.

-the report offers a fresh perspective of the vibrant, diverse
+offers a fresh perspective of the vibrant, diverse and mature initiatives

 Despite there are not yet any specific national legislation for crypto-assets and Blockchain, Romania has a growing number of experienced companies, innovative startups and projects, active accelerators, many communities and events (section 1), and also numerous educational programs, initiatives and policy proposals (section 2).

 During the last two years there were registered a few innovative government projects, including the developing of a Blockchain strategy, also some pioneering projects in Europe, such as the Blockchain voting reporting tool for the national parliamentary elections in 2020, and a national system and policies for verifiable diplomas and micro-credentials on the European Blockchain Services Infrastructure (EBSI) (sections 1.12, 1.13, 2.6).

 În martie 2018, într-un comunicat de presa, the al Băncii Naţionale a României strengthens its position expressed in March 2015, drawing attention to the high risk of investments in digital currency, discouraging any involvement in them.

 The Legea 30/2019, in force from January 20, 2019, establishes a taxation of incomes made by individuals from cryptocurrencies if the earnings exceed 600 lei per year.